The art cannot die.

 Irysdatachain

-shard0Configured(tokenId) · mandatory · survives as long as Ethereum
+shard0Configured(tokenId) · mandatory · consensus-guaranteed

-High-resolution media, addressed by the hash of its own content.
+Redundant off-chain copy, pinned via Pinata, addressed by the hash of its own content.

 Pay-once permanent storage on an independent network.